Hybrid Action Reinforcement Learning for Quantum Architecture Search: Reinforcement Learning Environment Design

 \paragraph{(2) Inverted CNOT pairs.} For two-qubit operations, a $\mathrm{CNOT}(q_c, q_t)$ gate immediately followed by its inverse $\mathrm{CNOT}(q_t, q_c)$ cancels out the entanglement effect and provides no additional expressive power.
 Accordingly, when a $\mathrm{CNOT}(q_c, q_t)$ is placed, the reversed pair $\mathrm{CNOT}(q_t, q_c)$ is marked as illegal until another valid gate is applied on either qubit.

+\paragraph{Implementation.} At each decision step, the agent receives from the environment an updated list of illegal actions determined by the current circuit configuration.
+This list is converted into a binary mask $m_t^{\mathrm{IA}} \in \{0,1\}^{|\mathcal{A}_{\mathrm{disc}}|}$ over the discrete action space, where $m_{t,j}^{\mathrm{IA}} = 0$ indicates that action $j$ is invalid at step $t$, and $m_{t,j}^{\mathrm{IA}} = 1$ otherwise.
+Prior to sampling, the policy network suppresses all illegal actions by masking their corresponding logits, ensuring that the agent can only select valid gate placements from $\mathcal{A}_{\mathrm{disc}}$.

-\paragraph{Implementation.} At each decision step, the agent receives the updated illegal action list from the environment.
-Before sampling, the policy network masks out all actions in this list from the discrete action set $\mathcal{A}_{\text{disc}}$, preventing the agent from selecting any invalid operation.
-Once a valid action is executed, the illegal action list is immediately updated based on the new gate placement.
-This dynamic and persistent filtering mechanism ensures that the agent avoids redundant gate sequences, maintains meaningful circuit growth, and improves sample efficiency during training.
+Once a valid action is executed, the illegal action list—and thus the mask $m_t^{\mathrm{IA}}$—is immediately updated according to the newly placed gate and the resulting circuit state.
+This dynamic and persistent filtering mechanism prevents redundant or semantically invalid gate sequences, enforces meaningful circuit growth, and significantly improves sample efficiency during training.